Pierre Janet: Biography

 Janet studied under Jean-Martin Charcot at the Psychological Laboratory in the Salpêtrière Hospital in Paris.
 He first published the results of his research in his philosophy thesis in 1889 and in his medical thesis, L'état mental des hystériques, in 1892.
 He earned a medical doctorate the following year after completing a study on the mental state of hysterics.

 In 1898, Janet was appointed lecturer in psychology at the Sorbonne.
 In 1901, he founded the French Psychological Society and a year later he attained the chair of experimental and comparative psychology at the Collège de France, a position he held until 1936.
 He was a member of the Institut de France from 1913, and was a central figure in French psychology in the first half of the 20th century.
 He was elected an international honorary member of the American Academy of Arts and Sciences in 1932, a member of the United States National Academy of Sciences in 1938, and an international member of the American Philosophical Society in 1940.

+Pierre was the nephew of Paul Janet.